The Home Office defines Child Criminal Exploitation as:

 Any sudden changes in a young person's lifestyle should be discussed with them, and the following signs may be a cause for concern:

-If you would like more information or resources on different types of Child Exploitation please refer to our specific sections.
+If you would like more information or resources on different types of Child Exploitation please refer to our specific sections, and visit the Horizon Team's exploitation pages.
 However, the arena of Child Exploitation is constantly evolving and changing, if you have a concern please see the contact details below to discuss a specific case.

 If you think a child is in immediate danger always call the emergency services on 999.